 Depending on the type of study you have, monitors will be placed on your body to measure your sleep and body reactions.
 For example, some of the following monitors may be used:

-- EOG or electro-oculogram records eye movement to help determine the different stages of sleep.
+- EOG or electro-oculogram records eye movement to help track the different stages of sleep.

 - EKG or electrocardiogram measures heart activities.

-- Nasal airflow sensors placed around the mouth and nose, record breath temperature, airflow and helps in determining if you have sleep apnea.
+- Nasal airflow sensors placed around the mouth and nose, record breath temperature, airflow and helps in finding out if you have sleep apnea.